Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 Why Do I Keep Getting My Period Every Other Week With Thyroid Problems?

-Thyroid disorders like hypothyroidism or hyperthyroidism alter hormone metabolism and interfere with menstrual regularity.
-These conditions often cause shorter cycles or spotting between periods, resulting in bleeding approximately every two weeks.
+Thyroid disorders like hypothyroidism or hyperthyroidism can alter hormone metabolism and interfere with menstrual regularity.
+These conditions may cause shorter cycles, heavier or lighter periods, or spotting between periods, resulting in bleeding approximately every two weeks.

 Why Do I Keep Getting My Period Every Other Week and Should I See a Doctor?

-Frequent periods every other week are not normal and may signal underlying health issues such as hormonal imbalances or uterine abnormalities.
+Frequent periods every other week are not considered a normal long-term pattern and may signal underlying health issues such as hormonal imbalances, pregnancy-related problems, infections, or uterine abnormalities.
 It’s important to consult a healthcare provider for proper diagnosis and treatment to manage this condition effectively.

 Conclusion – Why Do I Keep Getting My Period Every Other Week?

 Frequent periods occurring every other week usually stem from hormonal imbalances caused by conditions like PCOS, thyroid issues, stress responses, or uterine abnormalities such as fibroids and polyps.
-Lifestyle factors including nutrition deficits and contraceptive use also play significant roles in cycle disruption.
+Lifestyle factors including nutrition problems, sleep disruption, intense exercise, and contraceptive use can also play significant roles in cycle disruption.

-Ignoring this pattern risks missing serious health problems requiring prompt diagnosis through blood tests and imaging studies performed by medical professionals.
+Ignoring this pattern risks missing health problems requiring prompt diagnosis through history review, physical exam, pregnancy testing when relevant, blood tests, and imaging studies performed by medical professionals.
 Treatment varies widely depending on cause—from hormonal therapies stabilizing cycles to surgical removal of growths disturbing uterine integrity.